 Like Liberty Mutual, The Hartford allows you to buy accident forgiveness if you qualify.
 They also require you to have a clean record for five years to qualify.
 Once you qualify, your rates won’t increase after an at-fault accident.

 Progressive is another insurer that offers this additional coverage.
 They offer it in two flavors:

 - Small accident.
 This covers claims that cost $500 or less.
 It’ll begin as soon as you start your policy.

 - Large accident.
 This covers claims that cost $500 or more.
 You can get this as a reward by staying accident- and ticket-free for five years.
 You’ll also need to keep a policy with Progressive for three years.

-Farmers Insurance also offers accident forgiveness as an auto insurance policy add-on.
+Farmers Insurance also offers this coverage as an auto insurance policy add-on.
 To qualify, drivers must remain accident-free for three years with Farmers.
 After that, you can get into one at-fault accident without seeing a rate increase.

-Erie offers its own brand of this discount called First Accident Forgiveness.
+Erie offers First Accident Forgiveness.
 To qualify, policyholders in most states must have been an Erie customer for three years.
 Once you qualify, your first at-fault accident won’t incur a surcharge.
-This discount is not available if you already have Erie’s Rate Protection Endorsement on your policy.
+It isn’t available if you already have Erie’s Rate Protection Endorsement on your policy.

 How Much Does Accident Forgiveness Cost?

 Accident forgiveness costs differ by insurer.
 Many offer it as an add-on to your policy that’ll cost you extra.
 Other companies, such as GEICO, offer it for free if you maintain a clean driving record.